CombustionToolbox/combustion_toolbox_website/docs/source/publications.md

 ### Seminars & Workshops

+* Cuadra, A., Huete, C. & Vera, M. (2023).Linear analysis on shock-turbulence interaction implemented with the Combustion Toolbox.
+Seminar presented during the research-stay with Prof. M. Di Renzo, Lecce, Italy
 * Cuadra, A., Huete, C. & Vera, M. (2021).
 Development of an open-source thermochemical code: Fundamentals and application to shock turbulence interaction problems in the hypersonic regime.
 Seminar presented as part of the PhD Programme in Mechatronics Engineering, Málaga, Spain

 ### PhD, MSc & BSc thesis